 British Empire

-The British built the largest European colonial empire, perhaps only exceeded in history by the Mongol Empire.
+The British built the largest European colonial empire, perhaps only exceeded in area by the great Mongol Empire.
 The British empire largely evolved rather than being created from any central plan.
 The growth of the Empire was made possible in large measure by the Royal Navy.
 The first British colonies were the modest enterprises along the Atlantic coast of North America.
 The first permanent colony was Jamestown in Virginia (1607).
 They also acquired Caribbean sugar islands and French Canada.
 Britain obtained large areas of India from France at the samr time it obtained Canada.
 This first British Empire was closed empire which resticted economic activity and trade in the colonies.
 Much of that empire was lost in the American Revolution (1776-83).
 The loss of America was a learning experience for the British.
 They changed their policies and adopted colonial policies that did not restrict economic activity.
 They also with a few exceptions adopted free trade policies.
 Than beginning with the the Napoleonic Wars Britain in the 19th century gradually added colony after colony.
 Many were acquired in the process of protecting other colonies.
 The destruction of the Spanish-French fleet at Trafalgur (1805) had left Britain the preminent naval power of the age.
 The Royal Navy thus played a key role in building the Empire.
 Two of those colonies were like the early United States and were colonized by people of British stock--building prticularly close ties.
 Britain has been criticized for its colonialization effort and often rightly so.
 It is also true that Britain brought the modern world to many areas of the globe.
 There were many failures, but also a number of successes.
 The nmost obvious is America, but another is India.
 The vibrant Indian democratic system and thriving free enterorise economy are both part of the British inheritance.

 Dimmensions